barcula/Motorposter/README.md

 Special thanks to "maerzhase" for your very useful MagicLineAnimationGenerator witch makes it possible to built your own 6 frame animation https://github.com/maerzhase/MagicLineAnimationGenerator

+#Abstract

+The idea of my project was to surprise the viewer with the help of an illusion.
+For this i used the morales effekt (6 frame anmitaion) especially because it works with movement. wich is a central topic in the modern society.
+Everything is getting faster, more precise and effektive.
+The human beeing always has to work  directly like a machine  at it`s best 24 hours a day.
+The human is in movement everytime to follow his aims.
+The question is if people still have the ability to follow their realy dreams and if they run after something with never had existed.